tabokie/tabokie.github.io/_subtopics/ideas.md

 - 拔牙而死的人
 - You should write `InRange(lo, val, hi)` instead of `InRange(lo, hi, val)`. ([Semantically ordered arguments should be lexically ordered too](https://quuxplusone.github.io/blog/2021/05/05/its-clamping-time/))
 - Cash has become more vulnerable than digital number
+- A weird hypothesis is that a dream might not even be a story until you wake up—like a wave function collapse[1] of abstract brain activity.
+Freud wrote about a man being jolted awake by his headboard falling on his neck the very moment he had been guillotined in a dream, and I think most of us have examples.
+- 搜索 -> sōu suǒ -> ou uo
+- electric toothbrush is similar to vocoder/talkbox

 ## Sensation